tableau/webdataconnector/docs3/wdc_create_multitable_connector.md

 ## Step 2: Configure your connector's properties

-In your new multiple table connector directory, find and open the `connector.json` file.
+In your new multi-table connector directory, find and open the `connector.json` file.
 ```json
 {
   "name": "earthquake-multi-table",